 On April 18, 2007, the Company's board of directors authorized the repurchase of up to \$300 million of the Company's common shares during the next two years, at such times and prices as determined by Company management, as market conditions warrant.
-On August 23, 2007, the Company's board of directors approved an increase of \$150 million to its previously authorized share repurchase program raising the total value of Company common shares authorized to be repurchased to \$450 million.
-During the quarter ended March 31, 2008, the Company repurchased approximately 0.4 million of its common shares through open market purchases at an aggregate cost of \$17.7 million or an average cost of \$39.28 per share.
+On August 23, 2007, the Company's board of directors approved an increase of \$150 million to the share repurchase program raising the total value of Company common shares authorized to be repurchased to \$450 million.
+During the quarter ended March 31, 2008, the Company's board of directors approved an diditional increase of \$150 million or an average cost of \$17.7 million of \$17.7 million or an average cost of \$39.28 per share.
+On May 20, 2008, the Company's board of directors approved an additional increase of \$150 million to the share repurchase to an aggregate cost of \$10.7 million or an average cost of \$36.5 million or an average cost of \$43.23 per share.
+There were no share repurchases during the quarter ended spirotimetal value af Company is board of \$40.0 million.
+During the quarter ended spirotimetal value of \$30.0 million or an average cost of \$43.23 per share.
+There were no share repurchases during the quarter ended spirotimetar 30, 2008, since the inception of the share repurchase approximately 1.8 million of its common shares through open market purchases program, the Company has repurchased approximately 1.13 million of its common shares through open market purchases at an aggregate cost of \$76.5 million or an average cost of \$40.20 million or an average cost of \$40.20 million or an average cost of \$40.20 million or an average cost of \$40.82 per share.